-Time Management is mainly defined as, "the ability to manage and control time.
+Time Management is mainly defined as, "The ability to manage and control time.
 The use of planners, calendars, and the like are effective tools in managing time.
 Implementing a routine is a method of scheduling actions which enforce a regiment to fit with a person's flow of work and production activities".

 A concrete personal goal setting system is the key to effective time management and life planning.
 When we set personal goals wisely, we get a heightened sense of achievement that sustains motivation, and ultimately keeps stress away.
-Going by the old adage, Time is money time must be explicitly managed.
-Just like money, we must manage our lives effectively, keeping our mission in mind and understand what is important as well as urgent.
-Thus, we can maintain a balance between what we do each day and our ability to produce positive result in the future.
+Going by the old adage, Time is money, time must be explicitly managed.
 Being successful does not make us manage our time well.
 Managing our time well makes us successful.
 Bad time management is equivalent to stress that can lead to a situation called "time famine" in your life.
 Therefore, managing time well becomes an important parameter to fulfill the dreams of our lives.

 If you were to break up your day into daily activities from the time you wake up till the time you go to sleep, you will find that there are some regular tasks that you do daily, and some on an occasional basis.
 Ideally your tasks should be done within the allotted or estimated time, but you end up taking more time, either because you underestimated the time required to do the task or took up too many tasks without realizing your limitations or got your priorities wrong.
 Consequently, you end up drawing on your time bank of 'leisure time' or 'family time' to adjust your work schedule and meet work deadlines.
-As a result you are continuously stressed out.
-This slows you down and leads to burn out easily.